Killing a Vortex: Algorithmic consequences

 \subsection{The complexity lower bound}

 In the previous section we have seen how to compute the generating function for all perfect matchings efficiently on a graph that excludes some shallow vortex minor.
-Once the generating function is known, the number of perfect matchings can be found by evaluating the function for $x=1.$ Hence if $\mathcal{G}$ is a proper minor-closed class of graphs excluding some shallow vortex minor, computing the number of perfect matchings is tractable on $\mathcal{G}.$ Towards completing the proof of our main result (that is \autoref{@wittgenstein}), it remains to prove \autoref{@outstretched}, i.e., show that on any proper minor-closed class of graphs which contains all shallow vortex minors, the problem of counting perfect matchings remains $\#\mathsf{P}$-hard.
+Once the generating function is known, the number of perfect matchings can be found by evaluating the function for $x=1.$ Hence, if $\mathcal{G}$ is a proper minor-closed class of graphs excluding some shallow vortex minor, computing the number of perfect matchings is tractable on $\mathcal{G}.$ Towards completing the proof of our main result (that is \autoref{@controllers}), it remains to prove \autoref{@winterhilfiwerlr}, i.e., show that on any proper minor-closed class of graphs which contains all shallow vortex minors, the problem of counting perfect matchings remains $\#\mathsf{P}$-hard.

-To show this we make use of a recent complexity result by Curticapean and Xia \cite{curticapean2022parameterizing} which was used to prove that counting perfect matchings is $\#\mathsf{P}$-hard on $K_8$-minor free graphs.
+To show this we make use of a recent complexity result from \cite{curticapean2022parameterizing} which was used by Curticapean and Xia to prove that counting perfect matchings is $\#\mathsf{P}$-hard on $K_8$-minor free graphs.